Notion Review: Most Flexible Workspace for Freelancers?

 What do freelancers use Notion for most?

-The most common use cases: organizing client projects and storing briefs, building a CRM-like client database, planning content calendars, maintaining a personal wiki with processes and templates, and tracking proposals and invoices.
+The most common use cases: organising client projects and storing briefs, building a CRM-like client database, planning content calendars, maintaining a personal wiki with processes and templates, and tracking proposals and invoices.

 Does Notion have AI features?